quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## qlog to JSON Text Sequences mapping {#format-json-seq}

+One of the downsides of using normal JSON is that it is inherently a non-streamable format.
+A qlog serializer could work around this by opening a file, writing the required opening data, streaming qlog events by appending them, and then finalizing the log by appending appropriate closing tags e.g., "]}]}".
+However, failure to append closing tags, could lead to problems because most JSON parsers will fail if a document is malformed.
+Some streaming JSON parsers are able to handle missing closing tags, however they are not widely deployed in popular environments (e.g., Web browsers)

+To overcome the issues related to JSON streaming, a qlog mapping to a streamable JSON format called JSON Text Sequences (JSON-SEQ) ({{!RFC7464}}) is provided.

 JSON Text Sequences are very similar to JSON, except that JSON objects are serialized as individual records, each prefixed by an ASCII Record Separator (\<RS\>, 0x1E), and each ending with an ASCII Line Feed character (\n, 0x0A).
 Note